canonical/rockcraft/docs/tutorials/migrate-to-chiselled-rock.rst

     REPOSITORY TAG IMAGE ID CREATED SIZE
     dotnet-runtime   chiselled   4e0951d180e3   About a minute ago   124MB

-And make sure this ROCK is as functional as the reference Docker image:
+And make sure this rock is as functional as the reference Docker image:

 .. literalinclude:: code/migrate-to-chiselled-rock/task.yaml
     :language: bash